 In Wisconsin, Senate candidate Russ Feingold failed to unseat Republican Ron Johnson, 52% to 45%, after rural regions came out to vote strongly for Trump and other Republicans…

 Former Indiana senator Evan Bayh failed to make a comeback against the Republican incumbent, Todd Young, after a race defined by Bayh’s lobbying work in Washington while he was out of office…

 In Pennsylvania, Pat Toomey survived a strong challenge from Democrat Kate McGinty in what became the most expensive Senate race in American history…He won the race shortly after 1am local time, with a tentative victory of 49% to 47%.

-Democrats have no chance of winning back the Senate in 2018, but do have a chance of winning back the House in 2018 and the Senate in 2020.
+Democrats have a strong chance of winning back the House in 2018 and a slim chance of winning a narrow majority in the Senate.
+They have a much better chance of winning the Senate in 2020.
 In 2018, Republicans will be defending just eight Senate seats, and Democrats will be defending 23 seats, plus two more independents who caucus with Dems.

-Odds are very much against the Democrats winning all their senate seats plus three or four Republican seats to take control of the Senate.
+Odds are against the Democrats winning all their Senate seats plus three or four Republican seats to take control of the Senate.